zquestz/thoughts/content/posts/breathe/index.md

 coverCredit = "Byodo-in Temple - Josh Ellithorpe 2022"
-tags = ["health", "spirit", "breath"] keywords = ["breath", "health", "spirit"] summary = "My experience with the Wim Hof Method, and other breathwork."
+tags = ["health", "spirit", "breath"] keywords = ["breath", "health", "spirit"] summary = "Taking the time to breathe consciously, as simple as that is, provides significant improvements to body and spirit."
 +++

 Taking the time to breathe consciously, as simple as that is, provides significant improvements to body and spirit.